What is penile cancer?

 About the penis

 The penis is the external male sexual organ, as well as part of the urinary system.
-It has several types of tissue, including skin, nerves, smooth muscle, and blood vessels.
+It has several types of body tissues, including skin, nerves, smooth muscle, and blood vessels.

 The main part of the penis is known as the shaft, and the head of the penis is called the glans.
 At birth, the glans is covered by a piece of skin called the foreskin, or prepuce.
 The foreskin is often removed in infant boys in an operation called a circumcision.

 When a man gets an erection, nerves signal his body to store blood in the vessels inside the corpora cavernosa.
 As the blood fills the chambers, the spongy tissue expands, causing the penis to elongate and stiffen.
+During ejaculation, semen (which contains sperm cells and fluids) enters the urethra and passes out of the body through the meatus.
 After ejaculation, the blood flows back into the body, and the penis becomes soft again.

 Benign conditions of the penis